giulio93/Spurious-Topic-Chooser/README.md

 # Levenshtein-String-Region

-This code help me to choose a theme dinner topic.
+This code help me to choose a theme dinner topic, using friend's age and 20 Italian regions.
+YES, That's a [sporious correlation] (https://www.tylervigen.com/spurious-correlations)

 ## INPUT:
 Every friend suggest me a letter of the alphabet and i store it in the stupidi string variable.